Home Compare COHR vs MTSI

 Coherent vs MACOM Technology Solutions Holdings: Which Stock Looks Stronger in 2026?

 MACOM Technology Solutions holds the cleaner structural position, with stability as the main driver and growth adding further support.
+Coherent still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-This is not just a one-metric split: both stability and growth materially support the lead.
+Stability remains the main source of distance in the comparison.
 The overall score gap is 10 points in favour of MACOM Technology Solutions Holdings, Inc..

 Trajectory Similarity